I'm very happy to announce that both Monteverde and Conklin now offer a stub

 nibs for a Monteverde or Conklin that you already own, they're available for

-$24.00 each.
+$25.00 each.

-We will email you back with
+We will email you back with your

-your order total (PA residents please add 6% sales tax)
+order total (PA residents please add 6% sales tax)

 Credit cards, for the quickest fulfillment

-of your order, are accepted through PayPal, a secure site
+of your order, are accepted through PayPal, a secure site allowing you to use

-allowing you to use your credit card without us even seeing the information.
-If you'd like to make use of this credit card
+your credit card without us even seeing the information.
+If you'd like to

-service, please let us know when you email your order and address, and we'll
+make use of this credit card service, please let us know when you email your

-instructions for the simple payment procedure (you don't need to join PayPal to
+Request for Payment, and instructions for the simple payment procedure (you

 If you would like us process your